austineamonn/more-crises-mod-civ-vii/README.md

 Crisis policies reduce the influence output of your settlements.
 As the crisis intensifies diplomatic relations will worsen with all other civilizations for a total of -60 grievances by the third crisis level.
 At the start of the crisis, you gain a Royal Banquet City Project that converts 25% of your production into influence.

-Policies - First Crisis Level
+First Crisis Level:

 Gain -10 grievances with all Civs.
+Unlocks the Royal Banquet City Project.

+Policies:

 <ol>
     <li>Cover Up: -1 Influence on displayed Great Works.</li>